-For compatibility reasons, the W25Q80DV provide several instructions to electronically determine the identity of the device.
+For compatibility reasons, the W25Q16DV provides several instructions to electronically determine the identity of the device.
 The Read JEDEC ID instruction is compatible with the JEDEC standard for SPI compatible serial memories that was adopted in 2003.
 The instruction is initiated by driving the /CS pin low and shifting the instruction code "9Fh".
-The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in figure 33a.
+The JEDEC assigned Manufacturer ID byte for Winbond (EFh) and two Device ID bytes, Memory Type (ID15-ID8) and Capacity (ID7-ID0) are then shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 33.
 For memory type and capacity values refer to Manufacturer and Device Identification table.

-Figure 33a.
+Figure 33.
 Read JEDEC ID Instruction Sequence

-8.5.28 Read SFDP Register (5Ah)
+7.2.36 Read SFDP Register (5Ah)

-The W25Q80DV features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about devices operational capability such as available commands, timing and other features.
+The W25Q16DV features a 256-Byte Serial Flash Discoverable Parameter (SFDP) register that contains information about device configurations, available instructions and other features.
 The SFDP parameters are stored in one or more Parameter Identification (PID) tables.
-Currently only one PID table is specified but more may be added in the future.
-The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications.
+Currently only one PID table is specified, but more may be added in the future.
+The Read SFDP Register instruction is compatible with the SFDP standard initially established in 2010 for PC and other applications, as well as the JEDEC standard 1.0 that is published in 2011.
 Most Winbond SpiFlash Memories shipped after June 2011 (date code 1124 and beyond) support the SFDP feature as specified in the applicable datasheet.

 The Read SFDP instruction is initiated by driving the /CS pin low and shifting the instruction code "5Ah" followed by a 24-bit address (A23-A0)(1) into the DI pin.
-Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in figure 34b.
-For SFDP register values and descriptions, please refer to the Winbond Application Note for SFDP Definition Table,
+Eight "dummy" clocks are also required before the SFDP register contents are shifted out on the falling edge of the 40th CLK with most significant bit (MSB) first as shown in Figure 34.
+For SFDP register values and descriptions, please refer to the Winbond Application Note for SFDP Definition table.

-Notes: A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register
+Note: 1.
+A23-A8 = 0; A7-A0 are used to define the starting byte address for the 256-Byte SFDP Register.

-Figure 34b.
+Figure 34.
 Read SFDP Register Instruction Sequence Diagram

-8.5.29 Erase Security Registers (44h)
+7.2.37 Erase Security Registers (44h)

-The W25Q80DV offers three 256-byte Security Registers which can be erased and programmed individually.
+The W25Q16DV offers three 256-byte Security Registers which can be erased and programmed individually.
 These registers may be used by the system manufacturers to store security and other important information separately from the main memory array.

 The Erase Security Register instruction is similar to the Sector Erase instruction.
 A Write Enable instruction must be executed before the device will accept the Erase Security Register Instruction (Status Register bit WEL must equal 1).
-The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the four security registers.
+The instruction is initiated by driving the /CS pin low and shifting the instruction code "44h" followed by a 24-bit address (A23-A0) to erase one of the three security registers.